textshell/peersock/README.md

 For this authentication the full connection code is used as a password.

 peersock currently uses the following hard coded external services:
+* relay.magic-wormhole.io for ICE data exchange via nameplates.

+And the following default services:
 * freestun.org as STUN server
-* relay.magic-wormhole.io for ICE data exchange via nameplates.

 Usage
 -----